anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 ![I blame entropy - New Yorker Cartoon](./entropy_new_yorker_cartoon.jpg "Mark Thompson, New Yorker Magazine") This perception of entropy, prevalent in popular culture, presents it as the driving force for decay and disorder.
 But this cannot be the whole story.
 The incredible abundance of life on our planet would not have been possible without the self-organization of complex systems.
 The story of [entropy and life](https://en.wikipedia.org/wiki/Entropy_and_life) is more complicated than the boy in the above cartoon implies.
 To understand these larger questions about Life, the Universe, and Everything, we need to first clarify what entropy is.

-This post is about a variant of entropy---called cross-entropy---that I wrote in my previous post on [machine learning](../../2022/learning-machine-learning/).
-In that post, I presented cross-entropy as a measure of [the difference between two probability distributions](http://localhost:1313/post/2022/learning-machine-learning/#fn:3).
+This post is about a variant of entropy---called cross-entropy---that I wrote about in a post on [machine learning](../../2022/learning-machine-learning/).
+There, I presented cross-entropy as a measure of [the difference between two probability distributions](http://localhost:1313/post/2022/learning-machine-learning/#fn:3).
 Most explanations of the concept, including its [Wikipedia entry](https://en.wikipedia.org/wiki/Cross_entropy), mainly focus on its relevance in information theory, not physics.

 I recently learned in a [talk](https://www.youtube.com/watch?v=x9COqqqsFtc) by [Sean Carroll](https://www.preposterousuniverse.com/) that cross-entropy plays a central role in the informational reformulation of the Second Law.
 This way of thinking about entropy and the Second Law builds a fascinating bridge between machine learning and physics.
 Before we cross that bridge, let's talk about plain old entropy.